intarchboard/network-quality-workshop-report/README.txt

    that stress lower latencies.
 Unfortunately, while bandwidth is straightforward to measure, responsiveness is trickier.
-Many applications have found a set of metrics which are helpful to their realm, but these are not generalizable and universally applicable.
+Many applications have found a set of metrics which are helpful to their realm, but do not generalize well and cannot become universally

+Hardaker & Shapira      Expires 28 December 2022               [Page 10]

+Internet-Draft                    title                        June 2022

+   applicable.
 Furthermore, due to the highly competitive application space, vendors may have economic reasons to avoid sharing their most useful metrics.

-Hardaker & Shapira       Expires 4 December 2022               [Page 10]

-Internet-Draft                    title                        June 2022

 4.1.3.
 Introductory talks - key points